fusion809/fusion809.github.io-old2/README.md

 # The Hornery
-This repository contains the Jekyll-powered GitHub Pages-hosted website, [*The Hornery*](https://fusion809.github.io), that is maintained by fusion809. *The Hornery* also has two subfolders powered by static site generators operating on other GitHub repositories of mine.
+This repository contains the Jekyll-powered GitHub Pages-hosted website, [*The Hornery*](https://fusion809.github.io), that is maintained by fusion809.
+This site is dedicated to Linux and other free (not necessarily the Free Software Foundation's definition of free, just free of monetary charge) operating systems.
+It predominantly discusses free and open-source software, although occasionally I will mention freeware software (that is, free to use, but proprietary-licensed software). *The Hornery* also has two subfolders powered by static site generators operating on other GitHub repositories of mine.
 They are:
 * [/hexo-site](https://fusion809.github.io/hexo-site) (source repository: [fusion809/hexo-site](https://github.com/fusion809/hexo-site)), which is powered by [Hexo](https://hexo.io)
 * [/hubpress.io](https://fusion809.github.io/hubpress.io/) (source repository: [fusion809/hubpress.io](https://github.com/fusion809/hubpress.io)), which is powered by [HubPress](https://hubpress.io)

+Those interested in copyright information should see [COPYRIGHT.md](https://github.com/fusion809/fusion809.github.io/blob/master/COPYRIGHT.md).

 This repo (fusion809/fusion809.github.io) can also be used for demonstration purposes on how to create a Jekyll site.
 When I started this site my knowledge of CSS (and SCSS), HTML, JS, YML data files and using Jekyll or any static site generator was minimal/non-existent, and it is still no better than minimal, so my ability to set up this site and maintain it with so little knowledge is a testament to how easy Jekyll makes website creation.